TheGameGuy2/Game-of-Life/README.md

   Any dead cell with exactly 3 neighbors becomes alive.

   How to use:
-  Build from the source code in the "src" directory yourself, or download the
+  Build from the source code in the "src" directory yourself, or download the release build.zip.